 Beyond the Classroom: Co-curricular Life at Vishwa Vidyapeeth Takshashila School, Yelahanka

-For parents seeking the best ICSE schools in North Bangalore, the combination of arts, music, and dance under one roof — integrated into the weekly schedule rather than offered as optional weekend add-ons — is a meaningful distinction.
+For families comparing ICSE schools in North Bangalore, the embedded nature of arts and music here — inside the weekly timetable, not offered as optional weekend additions — is a meaningful structural distinction.

 image-1776367024906